Akron-Summit County Public Library: Branch Libraries

-Branch Libraries History

 East Branch Library (now known as the Goodyear Branch Library), the first branch library to have its own building, was constructed in 1939.
 Prior to that, branch libraries were in locations as diverse as the Firestone Tire and Rubber Company's recreational hall, a department store, a church, and a local school.
 Sixteen of the branch libraries were replaced and one branch (Goodyear) underwent extensive renovations between 1999 and 2008 to accommodate the growing needs of current residents throughout Akron and Summit County.
 In 2018, the eighteenth and newest branch, the Springfield-Lakemore Branch, opened in Lakemore Plaza.

-About the Branch Libraries

-Services that are available at the branch libraries include black and white and color photocopiers/printers; laminating machines; scanners; fax machines; and 12 public access computers at each branch.
-The branch libraries will also be getting self-checkout kiosks (coming sometime in the near future).